 Furthermore, she believes that now is an opportune time to capitalize on the confluence of technological improvements that allow scientists to clearly link pathogens to tumors and advances across diverse research areas, such as immunotherapy, that are enhancing efforts to develop better ways to diagnose, treat and prevent cancer.

 Galloway is just one of several world leaders in pathogen-associated cancers at the Hutch, said Clurman.
 Her peers in the field include Dr. Nina Salama, a renowned expert in H. pylori, the bacterium associated with ulcers and stomach cancer; and Dr. Edus “Hootie” Warren, an immunologist who researches Burkitt lymphoma, a cancer common in sub-Saharan Africa that is commonly linked to infection with Epstein-Barr virus, or EBV.
-Salama holds the Dr. Penny E. Petersen Memorial Chair and was the first researcher to sequence the H. pylori genome.
+Salama holds the Dr. Penny E. Petersen Memorial Chair and developed some of the first genomic tools to identify H. pylori strains most associated with stomach cancer.

 Warren also heads Fred Hutch Global Oncology, which grew out of collaborations between Hutch researchers and Ugandan scientists examining the role of viruses such as Kaposi sarcoma herpesvirus, EBV, HPV and HIV in the development of cancer.
 In 2008, the scientific partnership was formalized in the UCI/Hutchinson Center Cancer Alliance.